student2024-lang/daily-mood-tracker-mvp/README.md

 ## Definition of Success
 - Mood entries can be added without errors
 - Data is saved and displayed correctly
-- The main user scenario works consistently
+- The main user scenario works consistentl